 BUY: Performance Lab Stim

 Named after a shotgun, designed to look like a shotgun shell, and some would say as effective as a shotgun in a zombie movie.
 4Gauge is a great pre-workout.

-Made by Bodybuilding.com legend Jim Stoppani, this supplement is so good we can forgive the incredibly corny name!
-A seriously good dosage of caffeine (300mg) leads the charge for Pre-Jym, ably supported by citrulline malate, betaine, taurine, tyrosine, choline, and some BCAAs (great for banishing fatigue).
+Made by Bodybuilding.com legend Jim Stoppani, this stimulant pre-workout gives a good dosage of caffeine (300mg), ably supported by citrulline malate, betaine, taurine, tyrosine, choline, and some BCAAs (great for banishing fatigue).